jrmhaig/Bakery/README.md

     blacklist spi-bcm2708

+It is recommended that you do _not_ expand the root filesystem but instead create a separate partition for the storage of images.

 Reboot to enable the SPI module and PiFace CAD.

 Extract Bakery into:

     /home/pi/Bakery

+*Important* Until a version of the PiFace libraries newer than 4.0.0 becomes available you must patch the PiFace `interrupts.py` file:

+    cp /home/pi/Bakery/pifacecommon/interrupts.py /usr/lib/python3/dist-packages/pifacecommon/interrupts.py

 Either start Bakery manually, as shown in the 'Operation' section below, or set it to start on boot by copying the file: